 When I began working for Derek in 1997, aged 14, I saw it as an easy way to earn a tenner on a Saturday morning, as the site was just up the road from home.
-I had no idea I’d still be there almost 20 years later, using the same hoe, watching the same roses growing, harvesting blackcurrants planted many years ago.
+I had no idea I’d still be there more than 20 years later, using the same hoe, watching the same roses growing, harvesting blackcurrants planted many years ago.

 By then, Velwell Orchard was already well established at as Biodynamic Market Garden, and a centre for many local Biodynamic events.
 Derek had close links to the Steiner School just down the road, where I went to school.
 I continued working for Derek over the years, on weekends and during holidays while attending school, college and then university in Plymouth.
 I began to get to know the land intimately.

 To mark the turn of the millenium, Derek planted a Walnut Tree, where the small patch of green had been in 1993.
 Only now the tree was surrounded by a beautiful garden, where before had only been bare earth.
 A colourful oasis full of flowers and insects filled the small valley, and many people came to help out and experience the beauty that Velwell Orchard had become.

 Now, in 2021, the tree is the centre of all things at Velwell Orchard.
 Children love to climb and swing from it, and the hard working volunteers take much needed rest in the shade under its boughs.
 In the autumn it throws down hundreds of delicious nuts…